 • Should coastal Highway 1 through Big Sur be closed, then you will likely be rerouted on the more inland Highway 101.

-Where you decide to stop really depends on how much time you have for your trip and what you want to see.
-There are so many different options for this trip, which is one of the great things about planning a road trip along the coast in California.
+Where you decide to stop really depends on how much time you have for your trip, and what you want to see.
+There are so many different options, which is one of the great things about planning a road trip along the coast in California.
 I know several people who have undertaken a California road trip, and we all seem to have taken slightly different routes and overnight stops.

 • Los Angeles – 3 nights at the start